 One day before Epstein was said to have allegedly attempted suicide in his jail cell, he showed up in court.
 According to this New York Post article, Deputy Sheriff Qin Zhang described Epstein as “a 5-foot-10, 240-pound, light-skinned man with white hair, who appeared his 66 years of age,” the filing said.

 This is Epstein in court during his first arraignment.
 Again, no photos.
 All photos taken of him in the recent past show him trim with a normal-size neck — nowhere near this doppleganger, who appears to be a thick-necked individual.
 All photos of Epstein show him with trimmed hair and not haggled looking.
 The second photo is from his registered sex offender profile.

-The story of the cell strangulation is squirrely.
+The story of the cell strangulation attempt before his alleged successful suicide is squirrely to say the least.
 It’s difficult to believe that he would be placed in a cell with an accused quadruple murderer.